shamisonn/jk-write/README.md

 $ make install
 ```

-# if happen some problem
+# If happen some problem

 Write issue.